-Qu alifying criteria Response AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state- controlled road or future state-controlled road?
-NoApplicant to supply site/layout plan with contourlines which demonstrates that the subject site preand post development slopes away from any state- controlled road or a future state-controlled road.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Sta te transport network functionality 4 (a) Do you propose direct access (including any existing access) to a state-controlled road ?
+Qu alifying criteria Response government planning schemes.
+AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state-controlled road or future state-controlled road ?
+No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any state-controlled road or a future state-controlled road.
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Sta te transport network functionality 4 (a) Does the development: Propose a new direct vehicular access to a state-controlled road, or Have an existing direct vehicular access to a state-controlled road?
 No Proceed to question 5.
-Demonstrated on a site/layout plan which confirms that the subject site does not have direct access to a state-controlled road .
-Yes AND Proceed to question 4(b). (b) For your proposed development, has a permitted road access location approval under Section 62 of the Transport Infrastructure Act 1994 been granted by DTMR for the location of any proposed or existing access to the state-controlled road?
-Yes Applicants must provide a copy of the Section 62 approval.
+Demonstrated on a site/layout plan which confirms that the subject site does not have direct access to a state-controlled road.
+Yes Proceed to question 4(b). (b) Has a permitted road access location approval, under Section 62 of the Transport Infrastructure Act 1994 , been granted by DTMR for the location of any proposed or existing access to the state-controlled road in relation to the proposed development?
+Yes Applicants must provide: (a) A copy of the Section 62 approval granted by DTMR, or (b) A letter from DTMR stating that an existing direct vehicular access does not compromise the safety and efficiency of a state-controlled road.
 No Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
 5 Does your proposal include a vehicular access onto a local road within 100 metres of its intersection with a state-controlled road ?
-NoApplicants must provide a site/layout plandemonstrating that access via a local road is notlocated within 100 metres of an intersection withany state-controlled road.YesApplication cannot qualify for the fast trackassessment pathway and must follow the
+No Applicants must provide a site/layout plan demonstrating that access via a local road is not located within 100 metres of an intersection with any state-controlled road.
+Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.